tokumine/couch/README.md

 license: MIT  (see licence file for more information)

-# shrink.py - AI voice assistant that helps you explore your thoughts and feelings
+# shrink.py - AI conversational voice assistant for OSX that helps you explore your thoughts and feelings
 shrink.py is a little AI tool to conversationally explore your own thoughts and feelings about things in your life

 ## disclaimer